NickBulbeck/th_project8/readme.md

 because it will go through there no matter what the route.

 FEATURES TO ADD
- - upgrade counter to use fs to count the number of image files (and rename it to imgCounter)
  - use a counter in all of the pages
- - add alt text to all the images
  - add a "no results" hingmy
  - create a border and background class for the headings and other text
  - beef up the database with mair books